slaclab/rogue/docs/src/pyrogue_tree/node/device/index.rst

 C++ Device Example
 ==================

-Below is an example of creating a Device device in C++.
+Below is an example of creating a Device class in C++.

 .. code-block:: c